Select which Philips Hue lights Vivaldi should control to synchronize your physical surroundings with the color of the browser.

 When password saving is enabled, every time you log into a new account you’ll be asked whether you wish to save the password.

-If you discard the prompt for saving a particular password but want to do it later, click on key icon Save your password on the right side of the Address Field.
+If you discard the prompt for saving a particular password but want to do it later, click on Save your password on the right side of the Address Field.

 In case you clicked Never, you won’t be asked whether you wish to save the password on that website again.
-In case you’ve change your mind, go to chrome://settings/passwords (the link will auto-correct to Vivaldi settings) and delete the website from the Never Saved list.
+In case you’ve changed your mind, go to Settings > Privacy and Security > Passwords and delete the website from the Declined sites list.

-If you don’t want to save passwords or use other tools to manage them, you can disable the feature in Settings > Privacy > Passwords by unticking Save Webpage Passwords.
+If you don’t want to save passwords or use other tools to manage them, you can disable the feature in Settings > Privacy and Security > Passwords by unticking Save Webpage Passwords.

 When you change an account’s password, you’ll get the same prompt asking whether you wish to update the credentials.